ssiddhantsharma/hackbio-ramachandran/docs/README.md

 Image Source: [@tbi_internship](https://twitter.com/tbi_internship)

 **This is the main website for team-ramachandran's HackBio'2020 Virtual Internship Experience.** <br>
 **Main goal of our project is charecterization of templates for complete proteome buildup of COVID 19: Working on the undefined proteins of the virus.
+Our Biostack is Proteomics and Vaccine Development and our mentor is Dr.Surajit Debnath (India).
 For more information, you can visit our workflow📜 in the sidebar and contact us!
 Thanks! ❤️ for visiting** <br>

 ### You can visit the team's sheet to get more insider details - [Team-Ramachandran](https://bit.ly/2YFH5ji)